zerox80/OpenVPN-Py/README.md

 - **Python**: Python 3.8+ and `pip`.
 - **PyQt6**: The GUI is built with PyQt6.
 The installation script will attempt to install it.
 - **Keyring**: For secure password storage.
 The installation script will attempt to install it.
+- **systemd**: Required.
+The helper uses `systemd-run` to launch OpenVPN as a transient service.
+Systems without systemd are not supported.
 - **qt6-tools** (Optional but Recommended): For compiling translation files.

   ```bash